 I don't NOT call myself a runner because I'm being coy or cute or modest.
 It's just, I don't know—it just feels like something I do now.
 Sometimes when I run it's glorious and I feel more in my power and body than I do anywhere else, but more often than not, it's just a thing I do because I seems to make me a better person to be around.
 I don't over think it, I don't beat myself when my legs feel like cement, and although I totally celebrate having a good one, I don't take those too seriously, either, because it's just one of thousands of other days I put my feet on the ground.
-(My friend Holly asked me how long it took to run 8 miles yesterday and I truly had no idea.
-Over an hour?)
 This is the benefit of the longer road traveled, I suppose: after 20 years, I've touched the whole spectrum (injuries, marathons, wonderful 10 milers and treacherous 2's, every kind of weather) and so nothing is that big of a deal.

 It has occurred to me that the thing I love most about running is HAVING RUN.
 It's also the thing I love most about writing, and telling the truth, and cleaning my bathrooms, and mothering.
 I always like the effect of HAVING done those things, but sometimes doing them totally blows.
 Often times the things that bring us lasting happiness are not pleasurable at all.